The Tomb of the Cybermen: Conception and writing

 Peter Bryant, who had previously been assistant to Gerry Davis and been newly promoted to script editor on the preceding story, was allowed to produce this serial in order to prove that he could take over from Innes Lloyd as producer later on in the season.
 Bryant's own assistant, Victor Pemberton, acted as script editor on this serial, but left the series after production of the serial was finished, deciding that he didn't want to be a script editor.
 When Bryant's eventual promotion to producer came, Derrick Sherwin became script editor.
 The working titles for this story were The Ice Tombs of Telos and The Cybermen Planet.
+The story was originally intended to be in the show's fourth season, being the final story, but was later held over to be the season opener of the fifth.
+As a result, the story included scenes to reintroduce the main cast, most notably Victoria Waterfield, portrayed by actress Deborah Watling, who was introduced in the prior story, 1967's The Evil of the Daleks.